dreamcatcher-tech/network/ideas/Interpulse/CRM/AI/CRM GPT AI interface.md

 So there would be a local AI chain, and a server side AI chain ?
 Server side would be connected to the dreamcatcher, local was simply for their user chain ?
 If they sync the local chain with server then we can use it for testing.

+## Softening error messages
+If someone tries to create a manifest and there are still unrouted customers, then they would get a nice message guiding them thru the functions of what to do next.
+Entry box can give feedback instantly on if you have hit a match on a system command, and the description of the output can be shown live, since this requires no AI calls to interpret.
+We could send the partial matches to 3.5 so that it can comment on what you're trying to do, and give hints.
+Can have cautions assosciated with actions, so the AI can advise against some things.
+Its preferences can be used to override anything an app might want to set, like never show warnings.